drahoslove/avgen/README.md

-# AVGen - Poster Generator
+# AV Generator

-AVGen is a modern web application built with React and TypeScript for generating professional posters with customizable content and background images.
-The application features advanced image processing capabilities, including multiple grayscale conversion methods and responsive design.
+AV Generator is a tool for generating announcement posters for 'Cube of Truth' events.
+It is intended for organizers of chapters of Anonymous for the Voiceless around the world.
+Images can be downloaded or shared directly to social media.

+The content is customizable.
+Data can be filled in manually or imported from a Facebook event page or from the Animal Rights Calendar.

+Two images with different localizations can be generated at once; it's often useful to address both the English-speaking and local audience.

+It's possible to use a custom background and adjust it with basic image processing.

 ## Features